Hotline Phone Numbers

 He thought he had found that life when he got a restaurant job and then found a partner.
 Yet the abuse he thought he had escaped resurfaced in his new relationship.
 His boyfriend’s abuse cost Brandon his sense of safety, and finally his job.
 Then, since he could not find work, the abuse also cost Brandon his home.

 Brandon was homeless once again and could only find sporadic work.
 When he was desperate for money, he would sell himself.
-Finally came the day when he learned about a program that helped homeless youth – Streetwork.
+Finally came the day when he learned about a program that helps homeless youth – Streetwork Project.

 Abuse, violence, and homelessness had taken their toll on Brandon.
 Brandon’s childhood experiences had left him depressed, extremely anxious, and suffering post-traumatic stress disorder.
 In order to really help Brandon, we had to help him deal with his trauma while also continuing to provide him with the resources he would need to get his life back in order.